 4.7.
 The QL Queer Art Competition awards the Best Feature Length Film.
 This section includes a minimum of eight films.

 4.8.
-QP includes two Competition Sections: Best Film and Best School Short Film “In My Short”.
+QP includes two Competition Sections: Best Film and Best Portuguese School Short Film “In My Shorts”.

 4.9.
 QP Competition for Best Film includes feature length narratives and documentaries, and awards the Best Film.
 This section includes a minimum of eight films.

 4.11.
-All selected Feature Films, Short Films or Documentaries, national and international, with a) a queer theme; b) produced in the preceding year or in the same year of the Festival or unreleased in Europe until the year preceding the Festival; c) and that have not been commercially distributed in Portugal before the Festivals, are eligible for Competition.
+All selected Feature Films, Short Films or Documentaries, national and international, with a) a queer theme; b) produced in the preceding year or in the same year of the Festivals or unreleased in Europe until the year preceding the Festivals; c) and that have not been commercially distributed in Portugal before the Festivals, are eligible for Competition.

 4.12.
 QL and QP Programmers short-list the films for Competition.
 This selection is of the sole responsibility of the Festival Programmers, who are under no obligation to provide explanations in any form of the criteria used in the selection.